Sexual Abuse Survivor’s Partners & Allies

 - DO validate feelings.

 - DO encourage therapy for the Survivor, and possibly yourself.
-Separately
+Separately and together.

 - Do learn and practice effective communication techniques.